nguoicodon95/laravel-starter-app/README.md

 For more specific environment set up's, [see the wiki](https://github.com/puffstream/streambaseproductv0.01/wiki/Installation).

 ### Need help?
 If you'd like to get started with Stream, but not a technical guru on the set up, we can lend a hand and get you up and running.
-The set up cost for this is $99 NZD whether for personal or commercial.
+The set up cost is $99 NZD for personal/commercial*.

+* ongoing/upgrading cost may apply.

 ## Help contribute
 #### Donate $5, $10, $25 NZD.